vwxyzjn/cleanrl/docs/rl-algorithms/ppo.md

 ### Experiment results

+PR :material-github: [vwxyzjn/cleanrl#120](https://github.com/vwxyzjn/cleanrl/pull/120) tracks our effort to conduct experiments, and the reprodudction instructions can be found here TODO.

-We conducted experiments based on :material-github: [3437186](https://github.com/vwxyzjn/cleanrl/commit/343718608eb27787039e0187322ffa4b7220e1da), and below are the average episodic returns for `ppo.py`.
-We compared the results against `openai/baselies`' PPO
+Below are the average episodic returns for `ppo.py`.
+To ensure the quality of the implementation, we compared the results against `openai/baselies`' PPO.

 | Environment      | `ppo.py` | `openai/baselies`' PPO
 | ----------- | ----------- | ----------- |